DPI-WE/service-objects/content.md

   - Incorrect.
 Helpers are mainly used for view-related methods.
 {: .choose_best #service_object_directory title="Directory for Service Objects" points="1" answer="[3]" }

-- **Question 3: When should you consider using a Service Object in a Rails application?**
+- When should you consider using a Service Object in a Rails application?
 - When you need to handle background jobs
-  - Incorrect.
-Background jobs are typically handled by job processors like Sidekiq or Resque, not directly by Service Objects.
+  - Not quite.
+Background jobs are typically handled by job processors like Sidekiq, GoodJob or Resque, not directly by Service Objects.
+However, you may want to call a service object from a background job.
 - When a model or controller begins to handle too much business logic
   - Correct, but there's more to it.
 - When you need to interact with external APIs
   - Correct, but there's more to it.
-- All of the above
+- When rendering a view
+  - Incorrect.
+Views are written in erb template files and rendered by a controller action.
+- When writing business logic
   - Correct!
 Service Objects are ideal for these scenarios to maintain clean and maintainable code architecture by isolating specific business processes or tasks.
-{: .choose_best #service_object_usage title="When to Use Service Objects" points="1" answer="[4]" }
+{: .choose_all #service_object_usage title="When to Use Service Objects" points="1" answer="[2, 3, 5]" }

-- **Question 4: What is a key benefit of using Service Objects in terms of code maintenance?**
+- What is a key benefit of using Service Objects in terms of code maintenance?
 - They allow for tighter coupling of code components
   - Incorrect.
 Service Objects actually promote looser coupling by isolating business logic from other parts of the application.
 - They increase the complexity of the codebase